Pain in the front of the knee: causes and effective solutions

 The role of diagnosis

-The diagnosis of a pain in front of the knee rests primarily on a clinical examination.
-The doctor analyzes the location of the pain, the movements that trigger it (stairs, sports, sitting position) as well as the alignment of the knee and muscle balance.
+Diagnosing pain in the front of the knee is primarily based on a clinical examination.
+The doctor analyzes the location of the pain, the movements that trigger it (stairs, sports, sitting), as well as knee alignment and muscle balance.

-In most cases, this examination already allows us to direct the patient towards a patellofemoral syndrome.
-If necessary, further tests may be requested:
+In most cases, this examination is sufficient to point towards patellofemoral pain syndrome.
+If necessary, further tests may be requested.

-• Knee MRI : to assess the cartilage or look for an associated lesion
+• MRI of the knee: to assess the cartilage or look for an associated lesion

 Early diagnosis allows for appropriate treatment and prevents pain from becoming chronic.